Mount S3 bucket to Linux operating system

 Copy that file to the S3 bucket in your Linux console.

-Now back to the Zata.ai dashboard and click on the bucket section, select the bucket and check the content
+Now back to the Zata.ai dashboard click on the bucket section, select the bucket, and check the content

 To mount an S3-compatible bucket with path-style addressing permanently (so that it is automatically mounted at boot), you can add an entry to your /etc/fstab file.
 Here’s how to configure that: